MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-use-custom-settings.md

 On Windows you can add the following line at the end of the PowerShell script to return errors related to the PowerShell script, ensure the following line is at the end of the PowerShell script file: `return $hash | ConvertTo-Json -Compress`

-### PowerShell or Bash scripts aren’t visible to select, or remain visible after being deleted
+### PowerShell or POSIX-compliant shell scripts aren’t visible to select, or remain visible after being deleted

 Refresh the current view.
 If the issue persists, cancel the policy creation flow, and start again.